ApsOps/filebeat-kubernetes/README.md

 The endpoints listed by `LOGSTASH_HOSTS` should be listening with the [Beats input plugin](https://www.elastic.co/guide/en/logstash/5.6/plugins-inputs-beats.html).

 This should be run as a Kubernetes Daemonset (a pod on every node).

+The `updateStrategy` will determine how to apply imperative changes, [See K8s docs](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/#step-3-updating-a-daemonset-template).

 Example manifest:

 ```yaml
 apiVersion: extensions/v1beta1